 While you don’t want to rule out an otherwise stellar candidate because of a typo, it may point to a lack of attention to detail.
 If the candidate makes it to the interview stage, it’s worthwhile to ask a few questions that will give you a better feel for their level of conscientiousness.

-2. Formatting Issues
+2. Formatting issues

 We get it—resumes can be tricky to format, even for the word-processor-savvy among us.
 But if the formatting on a resume is so messy that it makes the content hard for a recruiter or headhunter to follow, it might be one to toss in your virtual trashcan.

 A poorly formatted resume could indicate the candidate isn’t serious enough about the position to have taken the time to get their resume just right.
 Clean resume formatting with bullet points is especially important when hiring for positions that require meticulousness, like a software developer, or where word processing is a major part of the job, like a copywriter.
-Now that we’ve covered a couple items related to a resume’s presentation, let’s talk about content.
+Now that we’ve covered a couple of items related to a resume’s presentation, let’s talk about content.

-3. Employment Gaps
+3. Employment gaps

 In terms of the actual work history on a candidate’s resume, large gaps of time between them are one of the biggest resume red flags that headhunters, recruiters, and hiring managers will immediately notice.
 One gap in employment isn’t that unusual these days, especially with a growing number of people taking career sabbaticals to do things like travel or start a family.
 That’s something you can give a qualified candidate a chance to explain during an interview (and a good candidate will be prepared and happy to do so).
 But if there are multiple gaps or gaps that seem out of place, your guard should be up.

-Breaks in employment raises red flags because they could have a range of negative implications, from the fairly innocuous (the candidate has spent a lot of time out of work and their skills are rusty) to the worrisome (they were fired or quit unexpectedly) to the alarming (serving a prison sentence for a felony).
+Breaks in employment raise red flags because they could have a range of negative implications, from the fairly innocuous (the candidate has spent a lot of time out of work and their skills are rusty) to the worrisome (they were fired or quit unexpectedly) to the alarming (serving a prison sentence for a felony).
 There are exceptions, of course, but most high performers don’t have gaping holes in their employment history.

 Take careful note of the dates on resumes too, as some gaps aren’t so easy to spot; sometimes candidates will try to conceal gaps in employment by using years rather than months for their start and end dates.

-4. Job Hopping
+4. Job hopping

 With pensions becoming a thing of the past and relocation becoming more commonplace, people are switching jobs more frequently than they ever have in modern work history.
 Still, multiple changes of employer after two years or less in a role are something to watch out for on a resume.

-People job search for a new career for all kinds of reasons—increased pay, improved benefits, better work-life balance, etc..
-A candidate might have perfectly legitimate explanations behind his or her job hopping.
+People job search for a new career for all kinds of reasons—increased pay, improved benefits, better work-life balance, etc. A candidate might have perfectly legitimate explanations behind his or her job hopping.
 The problem for you as an employer isn’t as much with the candidate’s character as it is with recouping your investment in hiring them.
 Two years with an organization typically isn’t enough time to become truly proficient in a role, let alone make meaningful contributions to the company’s larger success.

 It’s in your best financial interest to seek out new hires who are invested in sticking around; at least for more than a couple of years.

-5. Lack of Customization
+5. Lack of customization

 The average open position attracts 250 resumes.
 That’s a whole lot of job candidates for headhunters and recruiters to review!
-As an employer, you can make the task of hiring much easier by singling out the applicants who take the time to tailor not only their cover letter, but their resume to the job you’re hiring for.
+As an employer, you can make the task of hiring much easier by singling out the applicants who take the time to tailor not only their cover letter but their resume to the job you’re hiring for.

 A lack of customization can be a red flag that a candidate is blasting out resumes to any company with an open position and may not be at all qualified for the role you’re looking to fill.
 You should easily be able to identify transferable skills from their previous job history to the position they are applying to.
 A customized resume and cover letters, on the other hand, lends major credibility to the candidate’s understanding of the role and what it takes to succeed in it.

-6. Failure to Identify Achievements
+6. Failure to identify achievements

 A truly standout candidate uses his or her resume to show you, the hiring manager or recruiter, how they’ve shined in their current and previous roles.
 A resume that fails to identify work experience achievements and instead just bullet points job duties should raise red flags.